calculang/calculang/README.md

 Community models and web apps, vizualisations/explorables (calculang.party?).

 All developers to get feedback/discuss/think re implementations or changes leading to better scalability.

+## more motivation

+I'm not the only person to consider the opportunity from making models more accessible.
+Bret Victor included points around this in a blog post about climate change.

+[What can a technologist do about Climate Change (a personal view)](http://worrydream.com/ClimateChange) by Bret Victor, particularly relevant at: [Media for Understanding Situations](http://worrydream.com/ClimateChange/#media).

+Also good by Bret Victor, regarding interfaces to models: [Explorable Explanations](http://worrydream.com/#!/ExplorableExplanations).

+Many ideas along different lines of interaction with models become clearer when we separate concerns in the way that a language for calculations proposes.

 ## contributing